Abhisek-GenEvo/Bagworm/README.md

 Abhisek Chakraborty et al., Vineet k.
 Sharma lab, IISER Bhopal, India

-This repository contains the source code and the steps used in the data analyses for this manuscript (DNA Research - Oxford University Press, Accepted Research)
+This repository contains the source code and the steps used in the data analyses for this manuscript (DNA Research - Oxford University Press, 2025)